Drug And Alcohol Addiction

 This may cause the person to doctor shop, or attempt to get prescriptions from a number of doctors until one agrees.
 When people cannot get a prescription, they may seek alternative drugs to find some relief.

-Heroin is another opioid, and is less expensive and easier to obtain.
-Yet heroin is an illicit drug, and is manufactured and sold illegally.
-Heroin is often “cut” with other additives, which can contain harmful chemicals that affect your health, and may be mixed with other unknown drugs.
-This means each time a person takes heroin, he or she is at risk of adverse effects and greatly increased risk of overdose.
+Heroin is another opioid and is less expensive and easier to obtain.
+Yet heroin is an illicit drug and is manufactured and sold illegally.
+Heroin is often “cut” with other additives, which can contain harmful chemicals that affect your health and may be mixed with other unknown drugs.
+This means each time a person takes heroin, he or she is at risk of adverse effects and greatly increased the risk of overdose.

 Perhaps the biggest risk of abusing heroin is that it will be mixed with other potent drugs, including fentanyl, or even more potent opioids.
 Fentanyl is 50 to 100 times more potent than morphine, and 25 to 50 times more potent than heroin.
 Consequently, fentanyl is also lethal in much smaller doses than heroin.

 Addiction to prescription opioids is dangerous because it can have numerous effects to health, such as sedation, dizziness, nausea, vomiting, and decreased heart and breathing rates.
 When left untreated, prescription opioid addiction can quickly progress to heroin addiction, putting a person at increased risk for dependence and overdose.

 Stimulants are a class of drugs which increase alertness, energy, and attention, and also increase a person’s breathing, heart rate, and blood pressure.
 Stimulants include amphetamine prescriptions, methamphetamine, and cocaine.